-business.
-This applies regardless of anything written in a sale of business contract. ce leave eave entitlement for full time, part time and casual employees is: ears of continuous employment with the one and the same employer - $8^{2/3}$ (8.667) weeks of ordinary pay; 5 years of continuous employment with the one and the same employer after the initial 10 /3 (4.333) weeks of leave on ordinary pay. nt ceases When an employee with at least 7 but less than 10 years of continuous employment resigns or is terminated, they are entitled to pro rata long service leave on the basis of 82/3 (8.667) weeks for 10 years of continuous employment.
-This entitlement: is calculated on the employee's entire period of employment; that is, years, months, weeks and days applies to employees who resign, are made redundant, die or whose employer has terminated them for any reason other than serious misconduct does not apply to an employee whose employer has terminated them for serious misconduct.
-Full entitlement - 10 years or more of continuous employment An employee who resigns or whose employment is terminated for any reason is entitled to: 82/3 (8.667) weeks of leave if they have completed 10 years of continuous employment an additional 41/3 (4.333) weeks of leave for each subsequent 5 years after the initial 10 years of continuous employment.
+Taking long servi ce leave The long service l eave entitlement for full time, part time and casual employees is: vears of continuous employment with the one and the same employer - $8^{2/3}$ (8.667) weeks of ordinary pay; and 5 years of continuous employment with the one and the same employer after the initial $-4^{1/3}$ (4.333) weeks of leave on ordinary pay.
+When employme ent ceases Employee with between 7 and 10 years of continuous employment When an employee with at least 7 but less than 10 years of continuous employment resigns or is terminated, they are entitled to pro rata long service leave on the basis of 82/3 (8.667) weeks for 10 years of continuous employment.
+This entitlement: is calculated on the employee's entire period of employment; that is, years, months weeks and days; applies to employees who resign, are made redundant, die or whose employer has terminated them for any reason other than serious misconduct; and does not apply to an employee whose employer has terminated them for serious misconduct.
+Employee with 10 or more years of continuous employment Full entitlement - 10 years or more of continuous employment An employee who resigns or whose employment is terminated for any reason is entitled to: 82/3 (8.667) weeks of leave if they have completed 10 years of continuous employment; and an additional 41/3 (4.333) weeks of leave for each subsequent 5 years after the initia 10 years of continuous employment.
 Pro-rata entitlement - more than 10 years of continuous employment When an employee with more than 10 years but less than 15 years of continuous employment resigns or is terminated they are entitled to pro rata leave.
-This entitlement: is calculated on the basis of 82/3 weeks for 10 years of continuous employment for each year of employment since they completed 10 years of continuous employment is calculated on completed years of employment only; that is, it does not include months, weeks or days does not apply to an employee whose employer has terminated them for serious misconduct.
-This pro rata entitlement (calculated on the on the basis of 82/3 weeks for 10 years of continuous employee completed 15, 20 25, 30, 35 years etc. of employment.
+This entitlement: is calculated on the basis of 82/3 weeks for 10 years of continuous employment for each year of employment since they completed 10 years of continuous employment; is calculated on completed years of employment only; that is, it does not include 40, months, weeks or days; and does not apply to an employee whose employer has terminated them for serious misconduct.
+This pro rata entitlement (calculated on the basis of 82/3 weeks for 10 years of continuous employment) will also apply to each year of employment since an employee completed 15, 20, 25, 30, 35 years etc. of employment.

-- The Long service leave pages of the Wageline website contain extensive information on: - What counts as continuous employment, including details on the impact of various types of paid and unpaid absences or interruptions on continuous employment - $\circ$ $\;$ What happens when business ownership changes $\;$ - The WA long service leave calculator can provide an estimate of an employee's long service leave entitlement when employment ends as a result of resignation, dismissal, death or redundancy.
+- The Long service leave pages of the Wageline website contain extensive information on: - What counts as continuous employment, including details on the impact of various types of paid and unpaid absences or interruptions on continuous employment - What happens when business ownership changes - The WA long service leave calculator can provide an estimate of an employee's long service leave entitlement when employment ends as a result of resignation, dismissal, death or redundancy.
 The WA long service leave calculator is available at www.dmirs.wa.gov.au/lslcalculator.